 Provides technical assistance in training, mentoring, and coaching professional and technical staff on complex matters related to assigned area.

 Establishes and maintains effective and cooperative working relationships with administrators, staff, project consultants, and vendors.

 Adapts packaged software to District requirements.

 Performs related duties as assigned.

-A Systems and Programming Manager is responsible for managing the work of staff engaged in systems analysis, design, programming development, integration, documentation, testing and training, business data warehousing, and portal design and development.
+An Applications and Programming Manager is responsible for managing the work of project teams engaged in systems analysis, design, programming development, integration, documentation, testing and training, business data warehousing, web services, and portal design and development.

-A Supervising Systems and Programming Analyst is responsible for supervising the work of a small group of programming staff, provides liaison with operating units affected by studies, and personally performs the most difficult systems analysis, design, and programming work of the unit.
+A Team Leader, Applications Development and Programming is responsible for supervising the work of an assigned team of programming staff, provides liaison with operating units affected by studies, and personally performs the most difficult systems analysis, design, and programming work of the team.

 Information technology concepts and capabilities